imlauerindex/imlauerindex.github.io/content/web1_0.md

 2. Add a `<li>` in `index.html` linking to it.
 3. Add a new `<item>` in `rss.xml`.
 4. Upload your files.
 Done.

----

-Would you like me to show you a **ready-to-upload sample folder (zipped)** with this structure and working RSS feed?